Huchuy Qosqo ruins seem from above

 Like Huayna Picchu, you need a pre-bought permit for Machu Picchu Mountain.
 It doesn’t sell out as fast, but it is still recommended to buy the ticket as soon as possible.

 We recommend around 90 minutes to climb up and an hour to descend.
 During the wet season, the trail can become more slippery.
-Again, this is not suitable for people with a fear of heights - in places the trail is very steep and often follows the mountain edge.
+Again, this is not suitable for people with a fear of heights—in places, the trail is very steep and often follows the mountain edge.

 Aguas Calientes hot springs